sdipto7/llm-code-translation/llm_prompts.md

 ```
 $SOURCE_CODE

-# Translate the above $SOURCE_LANG code to equivalent $TARGET_LANG code.
-Print only the $TARGET_LANG code and exclude any comments, headers, explanations, and examples.
+# Translate the above $SOURCE_LANG code into the corresponding $TARGET_LANG code.
+Provide only the $TARGET_LANG code without including any comments, headers, explanations, and examples.
+Ensure that the translation is precise and retains the original code logic.
 ```